-Car Accident Victim Guide
+Car Accident Victims

 Crashed cars are filling California’s roads.
 More than 3,600 California residents died after car accidents in 2019.
 That’s nearly 10 per day.

-Accident victims may be left with expensive bills that can cause financial strain and distress.
+Car accident victims may be left with expensive bills that can cause financial strain and distress.
 You can start the path to recovery right after your accident and get the compensation you deserve for your losses.
 What should be the first thing you do after an accident?
 What evidence do you need to build your case?
 When should you call a car accident attorney?

 Answer these questions and you can find the path forward after a car accident in California.
 Here is a quick guide.